pytorch/pytorch/docs/source/jit_unsupported.rst

 PyTorch Unsupported Modules and Classes
 ------------------------------------------

-TorchScript cannot currently compile a number of other commonly used pytorch constructs.
-Below are listed the modules that TorchScript does not support, and an incomplete list of pytorch classes that are not supported.
+TorchScript cannot currently compile a number of other commonly used PyTorch constructs.
+Below are listed the modules that TorchScript does not support, and an incomplete list of PyTorch classes that are not supported.
 For unsupported modules we suggest using :meth:`torch.jit.trace`.

   * :class:`torch.nn.RNN`